nbrownie1990/nbrownie1990/README.md

 -  I’m a total beginner and passionated in becoming a self-taught Frontend Developer.
 - Since April 2021 I've dedicated myself to learn how to code on every weekday (8-10 hours).
-I've already covered some fundamental courses (HTML&CSS, Short Java Course, Data Structures & Algorithms, Design Patterns by <a href= https://codewithmosh.com/>Mosh Hamedani </a>) and currently learning Git and JavaScript.
+I've already covered some fundamental courses (HTML&CSS, Short Java Course, Data Structures & Algorithms, Design Patterns by <a href= "https://codewithmosh.com/" target="_blank" rel="noopener noreferrer">Mosh Hamedani </a>) and currently learning Git and JavaScript.

 - I’m a coffee enthusiast <img src="https://img.icons8.com/office/16/000000/coffee-pot.png"/> 💞️
     & a plant mom 🌱.